• Privacy & Security Policy

 Restoring

-Properly restored and maintained, many of these buildings serve the local community in several ways: practically, they house post offices, courthouses and churches, as well as private dwellings of all sizes; economically, they form the basis of heritage tourism which can help struggling towns survive; they also reinforce local pride in the island’s heritage.
+Properly restored and maintained, historic buildings can serve their local communities in different ways: practically, they house post offices, courthouses and churches, as well as private dwellings; economically, they form the basis of heritage tourism which can help struggling towns survive; they also reinforce a community’s pride in its local and national heritage.

 Saving

-Many of these buildings disappear every year as a result of extreme weather and unchecked degradation.
-The town of Falmouth, on the north coast, is on the World Monuments Fund’s list of 100 Most Endangered Sites.
-While there is recognition at government level and in several heritage and conservation organisations of the need to preserve and restore Jamaica’s historic buildings, the state of the island’s economy makes funding a real problem.
-It is therefore all the more important that we contribute what we can to restoration, both to help preserve these wonderful buildings and also to support the organisations on the island which are struggling to carry out this important work.
+Many historic buildings disappear every year as a result of extreme weather and unchecked degradation.
+While there is recognition at government level and by heritage and conservation organisations of the need to preserve and restore Jamaica’s historic buildings, funding is frequently a problem.
+It is therefore all the more important that we contribute what we can to restoration, both to help preserve historic buildings and to support the organisations on the island which are struggling to carry out this important work.

 The Friends of the Georgian Society of Jamaica is a charity registered in the UK, no. 1074915.